SeanHorner/certification_notes/AWS_Certified_Solutions_Architect.md

     - The VTL interace lets you use existing tape-based backup application infrastructure.
     - Each tape gateway is **pre-configured with a media changer and tape drives** which are presented to your existing client backup applications as iSCSI devices.
     - Supported by **NetBackup**, **Backup Exec**, and **Veeam**.

+## Amazon Macie
+  - A machine-learning powered security service that helps prevent data loss by automatically discovering, classifying, and protecting sensitive data stored in Amazon S3.
+  - Good for identifying **Personally Identifiable Information (PII)** and **Intellectual Property (IP)**.
+  - Has the ability to detect global access permissions inadvertently being set on sensitive data, detect uploading of API keys inside source code, and verify sensitive customer data is being stored and accessed in a manner that meets compliance standards.